-- "It's educational!"
-Education is meant to prepare you for situations out in the real world.
-When are you finally going to be prepared and ready to graduate? - "It's sexual satisfaction!"
-Then why do you do it alone, preferring it to a reallife partner? - "It's a stress reliever!"
-Porn won't remove the source of the stress, only add to it.
+• "lt's educational!" -Education i s meant to prepare you for situations s out in the real world.
+When are you finally going to be prepared and ready to graduate? • "lt's sex ual satisfaction!" -Then why do you do it alone, preferring it to a real-life partner? "lt's а stress reliever!"

+"It's a stress -Porn won't remove the source of the stress, only add to it.

 Many believe porn relieves boredom, which is also a fallacy because boredom is merely a frame of mind.
-Porn taps into the part of your brain that chases after novelty - something new.
+Porn taps into the part of your brain that chases after novelty-something new.
 This causes you to become increasingly bored with anything that doesn't give you the same level of stimulation that a new porn image or video can give you.
 Soon enough, you'll be on a wild goose chase, looking for just the right clip to hit your dopamine receptors, increasingly wiring your brain to seek out images and videos that evoke stronger and stronger emotion, increasing novelty, and outrageous shock value.